n4feng/Agents_Failure_Attribution/README.md

 More results could be found in the paper.

 ## 📖 Reference
-If you find RAGEN useful, please consider citing our work:
+If you find it useful, please consider citing our work:

 ```md
 @misc{zhang2025which,